Internationalisation

-This section aims to provide useful information to economics lecturers in the area of internationalisation, including support for international staff, international students and implementation of the Bologna process in the UK.
+This section aims to provide useful information to economics lecturers in the area of internationalisation, including support for international staff, international students, and international benchmarking.

 Supporting international staff